jaffamaiah/InLook/README.md

 # InLook
-Work in Progress - App to incentivize consistent journaling
+Work in Progress - App to incentivize consistent journaling habits

 ## Gamified Journaling
 - Earn rewards and achievements for meeting journaling goals!